TwistingTwists/obsidian-tools/w-51-running.md

 - [ ] testing of voice change
 	- [x] get from elevenlabs
 	- [x] get from db
-	- [ ] if elevenlabs fails -> get from db whatever is the best match - do similarity testing to 0.3 and then try
+	- [ ] if elevenl1abs fails -> get from db whatever is the best match - do similarity testing to 0.3 and then try

 - [ ] background music tracing langfuse
 - [ ] generate_complete_video_ad - wait for entire video